Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/troubleshooting.md

 If you stumble upon this error, you may need to reinstall Windows.
 Use the [Installation guide](Installation.md)
 #
 ### INACCESSIBLE_BOOT_DEVICE BSOD
 This Blue Screen of Death likely means some broken driver installation.
-To fix this, reinstall the drivers using the [Installation guide](Installation.md).
+To fix this, reinstall windows using the [Installation guide](Installation.md).
 #
 ### My screen is dimmer than before
 A weird workaround for this... is to just press the power button to put the phone to sleep, and again to wake it.
 Just works for some reason.